Brooke Astor: William Vincent Astor

-During her brief marriage to Vincent, whom she called "Captain", Brooke participated in his real-estate and hotel empire and his philanthropic endeavors.
+During her brief marriage to Vincent, whom she called "Captain," Brooke participated in his real-estate and hotel empire and his philanthropic endeavors.
 Between 1954 and 1958, she redecorated one of his properties, the Hotel St. Regis, which had been built by his father.
-Vincent died leaving all his money to Brooke.
-His younger half-brother socialite John Jacob "Jakey" Astor VI was left with nothing since Vincent's hatred for Jakey's mother Madeleine (Jack's second wife and widow) led him to believe he was not even a biological Astor.
+Vincent died leaving all his money to the Vincent Astor Foundation; Brooke became its chairwoman.
+Vincent's younger half-brother, socialite John Jacob "Jakey" Astor VI was left with nothing, since Vincent's hatred for Jakey's mother Madeleine (Jack's second wife and widow) led him to believe Jakey was not even a biological Astor.
 Vincent had nothing but contempt for him.
-Jakey felt cheated and resentfully stated Vincent "had the legal, not the moral right to keep all the money".
-He was certain that Vincent was "mentally incompetent" when signing his last will in June 1958 due to alcoholism though Brooke insisted otherwise.
+Jakey felt cheated and resentfully stated Vincent "had the legal, not the moral right to keep all the money."
+He was certain that Vincent was "mentally incompetent" when signing his last will in June 1958 due to alcoholism, though Brooke insisted otherwise.
 While Vincent was hospitalized, Brooke would often bring him liquor.
 Jakey accused her of using the liquor to influence the will in her favor.
 Jakey ended up settling for $250,000.
-The rest of the money remained with the Vincent Astor foundation and Brooke.
+The rest of the money remained with the Vincent Astor Foundation and Brooke.
 Before Vincent's death, Brooke once privately admitted to her daughter-in-law Elizabeth Cynthia "Liz" Cryan: "I don't think I can stand being married to him anymore.
 I don't think I can take it.
-He never wants to go anywhere — he's so antisocial".
+He never wants to go anywhere — he's so antisocial."

 Though she received several proposals after Astor's death, she chose not to remarry.
 In a 1980 interview, she stated: "I'd have to marry a man of a suitable age and somebody who was a somebody and that's not easy.
-Frankly, I think I'm unmarriageable now".
+Frankly, I think I'm unmarriageable now."
 She also said, "I'm too used to having things my way.
-But I still enjoy a flirt now and then".
+But I still enjoy a flirt now and then."